The Matrix Conspiracy

 Illuminati is said to be an advocate for a scientifical world-view, but this has nothing to do with true science.
 True science can´t be connected with certain political views, and/or occultism.
 But there is an ongoing strong demand that science has to be integrated with New Age (occultism and spirituality) and/or reductionism (postmodernism and politics).
 You see these demands all the time, especially in New Age magazines and books.

 So the “scientifical” in Illuminati is rather pseudoscience.
 Note that I don´t discriminate between the pseudoscience of New Age - (demands for that science has to be integrated with certain alternative “spiritual” sciences) - and the pseudoscience of reductionism - (demands for that science has to integrated with, or is the same as, certain atheistic/political/postmodernistic point of views) - though these views can disagree highly in between.
-They all advocate subjectivism and relativism, and certain occult and/or political views (see my articles The pseudoscience of New Age and reductionism and The pseudoscience of reductionism and the problem of mind).
+They all advocate subjectivism and relativism, and certain occult and/or political views.

 You can in that connection talk about the treatment society, where both the coaches and psychotherapists of the self-help industry, as well as the psychiatrists and doctors of the pharmaceutical industry, function as a kind of thought police, though these people most often are in opposition to each other, as seen in the movie The Cuckoo´s Nest (read more about this in my article The hermeneutics of suspicion (the thought police of the self-help industry) and why I am an apostle of loafing).

 They have, in the society, already succeeded in reducing religion to psychology, spirituality to biology, and philosophy to ideology (Consumer Capitalism).
 About the psychologizing tendencies, see my articles Humanistic psychology, self-help and the danger of reducing religion to psychology and Self-help and the Mythology of Authenticity.